 Located in Hanover, New Hampshire, the Tuck School of Business is one of the most popular elite MBA programs.
 It is a difficult task to secure a seat in its small batch.
 The four criteria that the school uses to evaluate its students are: smart, accomplished, aware, and encouraging.

 Applications are due by 5:00 p.m.
 EST

-There is no change in Essay Questions for Dartmouth Tuck this year.
+There is a minor change in Essay #3, and the optional essay prompts this year.

 Essay 1: Tuck students can articulate how the distinctive Tuck MBA will advance their aspirations.
 Why are you pursuing an MBA and why Tuck?
 (300 words)

 This essay asks applicants to explain their reasons for pursuing an MBA, from Tuck, in particular.
 Be aware of the four attributes listed in the admission criteria; a strong essay will demonstrate an awareness of why you think an MBA from Tuck MBA will help you achieve your goals.

 Begin your essay with a brief career history focusing on your career progression and the skills and knowledge you acquired at each job position.
 Explain what skills you lack, what knowledge gaps you have, and how an MBA will fill those gaps and propel you to your career goals.
 Be specific about why you need a management education.